 Because these sections are defined as read-only, they are grouped by the (+RO) wildcard syntax.
-As a result, if (+RO) is specified in a non-root region, these sections must be explicitly declared in a root region using InRoot\$\$Cections.
+As a result, if (+RO) is specified in a non-root region, these sections must be explicitly declared in a root region using InRoot\$\$Sections.

-Related information About placing Arm C and C++ library code
+About placing Arm C and C++ library code